claire-scott/tio-18-001-tio2csv/README.md

 ##### CSV File options

 As a semi-formal standard, some CSV parser implementations can have compatibility issues.
 These options allow the output file format to be tweaked if there are issues importing the file.
-Some fields like plugin.cve contain lists of sub-items, these will be compressed into one field with items seperated by a semi-colon.

 * **csv_header_row** is used to choose whether columns headers are written to the CSV file, by default column headers are written
 * **csv_null_value** When a vulnerability doesn't have a value for an attribute this can be used to determine what is written to the csv file, by default this value is *null*